ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ## Ballerina by Example

-[Ballerina by Example](/learn/by-example/) enables you to have complete coverage over the language, while emphasizing incremental learning.
-This is a series of commented example programs.
+[Ballerina by Example](/learn/by-example/) teaches you the language incrementally with commented examples that cover every nuance of our syntax.

 ## Ballerina by Guide

-Ballerina by Guide is a series of long form examples that showcase a complete lifecycle of integration development with Ballerina including setting up the environment, using tools, build system, authoring code, running tests, and deploying in an integration environment.
-Guides illustrate how different language components work together, such as the language and the API gateway for example.
+Ballerina by Guide are long form examples that showcase how to build different types of integrations using a complete development lifecycle including IDE configuration, packages, dependencies, coding, unit testing, deployment and observability.

 ## How to Structure Ballerina Code